Terms of Service & Acceptable Use Policy

 4.1 Enforcement Mechanisms

-• Immediate Key Revocation - Interaction with a Honeytoken domain results in the immediate suspension of the associated API key and flagging of the Customer account.
+- Immediate Key Revocation - Interaction with a Honeytoken domain results in the immediate suspension of the associated API key and flagging of the Customer account.
 This action is logged as a security incident.
+Suspension is an automated containment measure and does not by itself constitute a determination that the Customer breached Section 3.2.

-• Forensic Logging - All requests are recorded as salted SHA-256 hashes for 180 days to support post-incident forensics and financial dispute resolution.
-Raw diagnostic rationale is purged after 30 days.
-No plaintext URLs, IP addresses, or email addresses are stored.
+- Forensic Logging - All requests are recorded as salted SHA-256 hashes for 180 days to support post-incident forensics and financial dispute resolution.
+Raw diagnostic rationale is purged within 36 days (typically 30 days; up to 6 days of scheduled-job lag).
+No plaintext URLs or IP addresses are stored in forensic logs; account email addresses are stored separately for account management — see Privacy Policy §1.

 4.2 Disputes & Appeals